 For students coming from four-year schools, you had to come to the terrifying realization that you made a mistake.
 The school you thought was perfect wasn’t even close.
 Then you had to break the news to your parents.
 And now there’s the adjustment period.
 (If you’re a student already established at a school, reach out to transfer students—they need friendly faces more than they’d like to admit.)
 Two-year school transfers know going into the first year they’ll be done in two, which means they never truly get comfortable.
 How can someone get comfortable somewhere that’s going to be taken away so soon?
 It’s also harder to make concrete friendships because most students at community colleges are living full lives outside of taking classes.
 They’re working two jobs, raising a kid, moving into new apartments—the community aspect is built on living in the real world while garnering a solid education.

 Four-year college students tend to live in a bubble, almost separate from the real world.
 Stepping into that bubble as a transfer student from a community college is like stepping into another universe.
 A place where you hang out in each other’s dorms 24/7, walk to class instead of drive, and eat meals with the entire population of the school—this lifestyle change can be jarring, even more so when a college doesn’t accept a large population of transfer students.

 Why transferring is difficult

-For more advice on transferring, check out our Transfer Students section.
+For more advice on transferring and getting the process started, check out our Transfer Students section.